AzureAD/azure-activedirectory-library-for-android/README.md

 	**acquireTokenSilentSync**

 	In order to get token back without prompt, you can call **acquireTokenSilentSync** which handles caching, and token refresh without UI prompt.
-It provides async version as well. **note** userId required in silent call is the one you get back from the interactive call) as parameter.
+It provides async version as well. **Note:** userId required in silent call is the one you get back from the interactive call) as parameter.

 	```java
 	mContext.acquireTokenSilentSync(String resource, String clientId, String userId);